George II Silver Caddies in a Box

 Maker: John Jacob

 John Jacob, London silversmith, no record of apprenticeship or freedom.
+Huguenot.
 1st mark entered as largeworker 1734.
 2nd mark 1739.
-Married Anne, daughter of Augustine Courtauld.
-Probably Huguenot.
-Mainly known for good quality rococo baskets, candlesticks and hollowware.
+Married Anne, daughter of Augustin Courtauld.
+His work includes a fine pair of candlesticks in the Ashmolean Museum and many good quality rococo baskets, candlesticks and hollowware.

 Customer satisfaction is our primary concern